 May 15: Deposit due for in-person fall Sandbridge - $350 (add $100 for spouse/partner) – non-refundable July 15: Balance due of $900 (add $350 for spouse/partner) The full fee is $1250 ($350 deposit + $900 balance) and $450 for spouse/partner ($100 deposit + $350 balance) Cost for participants sharing room: $1000 each Spouse/partner fee: $450 (Payments must be net of fees.)

 Refund Policy For Zoom, after May 15, deposits are non-refundable.
 After July 15, all payments are non-refundable.
 For in-person Fall Sandbridge, deposit is non-refundable after May 15.
 The full fee is non-refundable after July 15.
 The exceptions include the following: (1) If due to changing conditions, we are not permitted to go forward with an in-person Sandbridge, you will have the option to enroll in zoom and will receive a full refund minus the cost of Zoom ($650).
 This is highly unlikely to happen.
 (2) If we do not have space, you will have the option to enroll in zoom and will receive a full refund minus the cost of Zoom ($650).
-(3) Alternately, if any of those three conditions apply and you do not wish to enroll in zoom, we will refund all but your deposit of $350.
+(3) Alternately, if either of those conditions (#1 or #2 above) apply and you do not wish to enroll in zoom, we will refund all but your deposit of $350.

 Vaccination status As people are vaccinated, please notify us.
 If you know when you are going to get vaccinated, please notify us.
 Everyone needs to notify us by July 15.
 Please send proof of vaccination by taking a picture of your card and emailing it to Ken.

 Please understand that this is complicated to plan.
 We all need to be flexible and work together as a community.
 We will figure it out!